 4. You can never go wrong with travel themed books!
 I created a separate post listing books by region which you can visit by clicking on the link.

-7. Kids need neck pillows too but finding one that works for little ones is not easy!
-Our favorite is the Trunki brand one that comes with a magnetic closure.
+8. Kids need neck pillows too but finding one that works for little ones is not easy.
+Our favorite for the youngest travelers is the Trunki brand one that comes with a magnetic closure.
 It fits little necks perfectly!
+For the older kids (4 and up), our favorite adult pillow now comes in kid size!
+This is the best pillow ever, we highly recommend it.

 Having a separate car seat for travel is a good idea too.
 At home, we have a very heavy Radian and Britax Frontier so for travel, we got the Safety 1st Guide 65 seat.
 It’s light and has a 40 lb. rear facing limit and 65 forward facing.
 Keep this in mind when looking for a travel seat.
 Many of the ones recommended only forward face up to 40 lbs. so you won’t get much use out of them at all.
 At nearly 6, Milana still uses this seat.